-Unfortunately, cases of low-grade prostatitis are often missed on a doctor’s visit.
-Many men may experience no symptoms or symptoms so sudden and severe that they have to seek an emergency medical care.
-Both bladder infection and prostate infection should be treated thoroughly because of the chance of kidney infection (nephritis).
+Many cases of low-grade urinary tract infections are often missed on a doctor’s visit.
+Many men may experience no symptoms, or symptoms so sudden and severe that they have to seek an emergency medical care.
+As UTIs in men are often accompanied by prostatitis (prostate infections) and/or prostate enlargement (BPH), these conditions should be treated thoroughly because of the chance of kidney infection (nephritis).

 In a nutshell, urinary tract infection is your body’s poor response to opportunistic uropathogenic bacteria.
 Unfortunately, most sufferers still have no idea that there are options other than medicinal drugs to address it.

 Also, many UTI sufferers believe, and/or have been told, that their condition is much TOO SERIOUS for natural measures to be the proper solution.